liyiyan128/EPCC-HPC-Deep-Learning-Plankton-Classification/README.md

 # Deep Learning: Image Classification Using CNN

-This is my EPCC (University of Edinburgh) HPC summer school project on Deep Learning: Image Classification Using CNN on the Zooplankton Dataset.
+This is my EPCC (University of Edinburgh) HPC summer school project on Deep Learning: Image Classification Using CNN on the Zooplankton Dataset supervised by Dr Chris Wood.

 ## Contents